Quantum Damping of Cosmological Shear: A New Prediction from Loop Quantum Cosmologies: Abstract

 \section{Abstract}

-We analyze the dynamics of the Bianchi I universe in modified loop quantum cosmology (Model I, or mLQC-I), uncovering a robust mechanism for isotropization.
-As in the standard LQC, the classical singularities are resolved by quantum bounce.
-Remarkably, mLQC-I exhibits a distinctive feature: following the bounce, the shear is dynamically suppressed and decays rapidly to zero within the deep quantum regime.
-This occurs independently of the collapsing matter fields, leading to a natural quantum isotropization.
-Consequently, the three spatial directions expand rapidly to macroscopic scales, producing a homogeneous and isotropic universe directly from the quantum epoch without fine-tuning.
-Our findings demonstrate that mLQC-I not only resolves singularities but also provides a more effective pathway for suppressing anisotropies than other models, thereby reinforcing its viability as a description of the early universe.
+We study the dynamics of the Bianchi~I universe in modified loop quantum cosmology (mLQC-I) and uncover a robust mechanism for isotropization: the shear is dynamically suppressed after the bounce and decays rapidly in the quantum post-bounce regime, independently of the equation of state of standard matter sources.
+This naturally drives the Universe toward a homogeneous and isotropic expanding phase without fine-tuning.
+Our results show that mLQC-I provides a new quantum-gravitational mechanism for suppressing anisotropies, absent in other bounce models.